yirene/pipe2d_tutorial/pipe2d_tutorial.md

 When you work on local data, you first need to download them from pfsa server.
 You can download science images, calibrations and pfsConfig files from the pfsa server to the empty data repository.

 The data processing starts with ingesting calibrations.
+In the case we make our own calibs following previous section, this step should be skipped.
 Note: it is suggested to put downloaded calibration files in the directory `/PATH/TO/pfs/drp/CALIB`.
 It is also suggested to make a separate log repository for each rerun.
 ```
 $ PFS_PATH=/PATH/TO/pfs/